DrobnySamuel/Emailer/README.md

 # Emailer App

 A simple email client demo built with **Spring Boot (Java)** and **React**.
 It highlights important delivered emails with the help of **AI (OpenAI API)** to automatically assign importance scores to new emails.
-But don't expect miracles :(
+Possible better highlighting may be pop-up with something like "don't miss these", or user's ability to set gis own importance for each contact, so AI can determine easier

 ---